-A noticeable change in the last few years has been a move away from a strict focus on health and medical applications of the technology.
-“Even in the few years I have been working, I have seen a change from purely healthcare-focused applications of synthetic biology to solving problems in industry and consumer products,” explained Thomas Meany, co-founder and CEO of London-based synthetic biology startup Cell-Free Technology.
+“Even in the few years I have been working, I have seen a change from purely healthcare-focused applications of synthetic biology to solving problems in industry and consumer products,” explained Thomas Meany, director of London-based synthetic biology startup OpenCell.

-For Freemont, the creation and manipulation of functional, synthetic yeast chromosomes has been the highlight of the last couple of years.
+For Freemont, the creation and manipulation of functional, synthetic yeast chromosomes has been the highlight of the last few years.
 “It’s really challenging our concepts about genome organization, big time.
 And I think that’s extraordinary.”

-In addition to developing new and more useful strains of yeast, synthetic biology is currently being used by a number of companies to create non-health related products.
-These include luxury artificial leather, mushroom materials for building and insulation, cloth and fibers from genetically engineered spider silk and new types of pet foods.
+In addition to developing new and more useful strains of yeast, synthetic biology is currently being used by a number of companies to create non-health-related products.
+These include luxury artificial leather; mushroom materials for building; insulation, cloth, and fibers from genetically engineered spider silk; and food ingredients for animal or human consumption.

 “Investors see the promise behind synbio being able to produce many molecules in a much more sustainable and efficient way.
-With synbio, any metabolic pathway is theoretically accessible and inventing molecules that can make a real difference will multiply,” said Emmanuel Petiot, CEO of the French biotech Deinove.
-The company launched its first commercial product last year, a carotenoid produced using extremophile bacteria that have been modified using synthetic biology.
+With synbio, any metabolic pathway is theoretically accessible and inventing molecules that can make a real difference will multiply,” said Emmanuel Petiot, former CEO of the French biotech Deinove.
+In 2020, the company launched a cosmetic skincare ingredient harvested from a strain of extremophile bacteria grown in vats.

 “Even though there are still a clear number of roadblocks in terms of acceptance of the technology, things have improved to the point where people truly believe that it is an efficient and sound way to improve production level and hence commercial scalability of various compounds,” Petiot told me.